Universal composite boson formation in strongly interacting one-dimensional fermionic systems

-This quantity physically corresponds to the density profile of the molecule with index $k$.
-Mathematically, it is formed from two contributions $|\chi_{k+}(x)|^2$ and $|\chi_{k-}(x)|^2$, each dependent according to Eq.~(\ref{eigenvectors trasnformation}) on the bosonic density profile $|\phi_0(x)|^2$ and two corresponding eigenvectors $v_{k+}(y)$ and $v_{k-}(y)$ defined in Eqs.~(\ref{eigenvectors trasnformation:v_{k+}}-\ref{eigenvectors trasnformation:v_{k-}}) and Eqs.~(\ref{eigenvectors odd case 1}-\ref{eigenvectors odd case 2}).
+This quantity physically corresponds to the density profile of the composite boson with index $k$.
+Mathematically, it is formed from two contributions $|\chi_{k+}(x)|^2$ and $|\chi_{k-}(x)|^2$, each dependent according to Eq.~(\ref{eigenvectors transformation}) on the bosonic density profile $|\phi_0(x)|^2$ and two corresponding eigenvectors $v_{k+}(y)$ and $v_{k-}(y)$ defined in Eqs.~(\ref{eigenvectors transformation:v_{k+}}-\ref{eigenvectors transformation:v_{k-}}) and Eqs.~(\ref{eigenvectors odd case 1}-\ref{eigenvectors odd case 2}).
 The crucial aspect is that potential-dependent function $F(x)$ appears as an identical argument in both eigenvectors, $|v_{k+}(F(x))|^2$ and $|v_{k-}(F(x))|^2$, resulting in a summation of the squares of a cosine and sine functions, which sum up to unity.
-Consequently, all molecules have exactly the same density profile given by
+Consequently, all composite bosons have exactly the same density profile given by

-This is another manifestation of the full condensation of composite bosons, created from pairs of fermions.
+Note that, any linear combination of the orthonormal eigenvectors defined in Eqs.~(\ref{eigenvectors transformation:v_{k+}}-\ref{eigenvectors transformation:v_{k-}}) for the even case and Eqs.~(\ref{eigenvectors odd case 1}-\ref{eigenvectors odd case 2}) for the odd case, would yield exactly the same density of a fermionic pair.
+Therefore, the density of each of the composite bosons is independent of the freedom of choice of the eigenvectors that one has since the eigenvalues are doubly degenerated.

-The total density sums from identical contributions arising from molecules, that is $2|\phi_0(x)|^2$ per pair, and possibly a single boson contribution of $|\phi_0(x)|^2$ in the case of an odd number of particles.
+The total density sums from identical contributions arising from composite bosons, that is $2|\phi_0(x)|^2$ per pair, and a single boson contribution of $|\phi_0(x)|^2$ in the case of an odd number of particles.
 Consequently, the total density is given by

 which is equivalent to the density profile of an ideal Bose gas.
+Then, it follows that given a pair of natural orbitals with the same eigenvalue $k$, if one of them is occupied the other is also occupied forming a composite boson with the contribution to the total density of the system equal to $2|\phi_0(x)|^2$ and the total density of the system is equivalent to that of a Bose-Einstein condensate.
 Indeed, $n(x)$ being a local quantity, is not affected by the Girardeau mapping and remains the same in FTG and ideal Bose gas.

-To gain further insight into the mechanism of molecular pairing, we thoroughly examine two distinct examples of external potential.
-In the first example, we consider a ring of perimeter $L$ with flat bosonic density, $\phi_0(x)=1/\sqrt{L}$.
-The second example involves a harmonic oscillator with the bosonic ground state wave function given by a Gaussian,
+To gain further insight into the mechanism of composite bosons formation, we thoroughly examine two distinct examples of external potential.
+In the first example, we consider an untrapped FTG gas with flat bosonic density, $\phi_0(x)=1/\sqrt{L}$, in a ring of perimeter $L$.
+The second example involves a harmonic oscillator with the single-particle ground state wave function given by a Gaussian,